Power Mobility Device (PMD) Prior Authorization Demonstration Project

 - MLN Matters Article SE1112: Power Mobility Device Face-to-Face Examination Checklist

 - PMD Prior Authorization Demonstration Claim Reminders

 On September 1, 2012, the Medicare Fee-For-Service Program began conducting a three-year prior authorization demonstration project for certain Power Mobility Devices (PMD).
-In Jurisdiction C, this demonstration project applies to beneficiaries permanently residing in North Carolina, Florida or Texas.
+In Jurisdiction B, this demonstration project applies to beneficiaries permanently residing in Illinois and Michigan.

 - Group 1 Power Operated Vehicles (K0800 – K0802 and K0812),

 - All Group 1 and Group 2 standard power wheelchairs (K0813 – K0829),

 - All Group 2 complex rehabilitative power wheelchairs (K0835 – K0843),